Ford Freeman Building

 This Art Deco building first stood as the home to a Ford Dealership and assembly center that was operated by the Charles E. Freeman Company.
 Plans and designs for the building occurred during the height of America's booming 1920s economy, and the building demonstrates the craftsmanship of the era.
 During the early 1930s, the dealership moved out, and the building was home to a car repair center and later served as a parking garage.
 Today, the building operates as the Ford Factory Loft Apartment Complex.

 Backstory and Context

-Charles E. Freeman opened one of Atlanta's first automobile dealerships in 1922 and that business grew into the Charles E. Freeman Company by 1927.
-The licensed Ford Dealership was successful and Freeman opened a new dealership at this location in 1930.
+Charles E. Freeman opened one of Atlanta's first automobile dealerships in 1922, and that business grew into the Charles E. Freeman Company by 1927.
+The licensed Ford Dealership was successful, and Freeman opened a new dealership at this location in 1930.
 The historic building remains in Atlanta and now serves a loft apartment complex.
-The building stands as a reminder of the building boom that occurred in the just as the Roaring '20s gave way to the Great Depression and the way many buildings have been repurposed over the years in ways that reflect the changing habits of consumers and demands for real estate.
+The building stands as a reminder of the building boom that occurred just as the Roaring '20s gave way to the Great Depression, and the way many buildings have been repurposed over the years in ways that reflect the changing habits of consumers and demands for real estate.